Simulation of open quantum systems on universal quantum computers

 It can be seen that Eq. \ref{mrho} is a sum of $(D+1)^m$ terms, which grows exponentially with the number of evolution steps.
 We perform full computation to show the validity of our method in the numerical simulations.
-In real simulations with quantum chips, one can use Monto Carlo sampling strategies like the quantum trajectory method to approximate the effect of the quantum channel.
-A sufficient number of sampling times $M$ can provide accurate approximations based on the law of large numbers, where the error decreases as $1/\sqrt{M}$ according to the central limit theorem.
+In real simulations with quantum chips, one can use strategies like the quantum trajectory method to approximate the effect of the quantum channel.
+Therefore, A sufficient number of sampling times $M$ can provide accurate approximations based on the law of large numbers, where the error decreases as $1/\sqrt{M}$ according to the central limit theorem.
 This indicates that the $M$ does not need to increase exponentially with the number of steps, especially in the regular cases that $D\in \text{poly}(n)$, which have been studied in \cite{Dalibard1992Wave, carmichael2009open}.

 To show that the quantum channel can be efficiently sampled, we provide additional tests here.
 We consider the adjoint channel derived from the 8-qubit one-dimensional dissipative quantum $XY$ mode, in which all model parameters are kept the same.
 According to Eq. \ref{eq-adjointchannel}. it is: